PawseySC/minimagnus/README.md

 `ssh-copy-id pi1.local`

-## Bootstrap a new node:
-* ansible-playbook bootstrap.yml -i inventory --limit=pi1.local

-Setup all bootstrapped hosts
+* customise to your needs (edit hosts file, inventory etc)

+* use Ansible to build the cluster

-* ansible-playbook site.yml -i inventory
+`ansible-playbook site.yml -i inventory`

-(note that --check and --diff are usually helpful)
+(Note that --check and --diff are usually helpful)

-TODO:
-* testing